OrangeX4/NJUAI-Notes/English/LS Homework/Unit 4.2.md

 # 2. Listen

 1. My son is going aboard on the school trip.
 They go on the mid clue.
+   1. Correct: My son is going aboard on the school trip.
+They go on a Mediterranean cruise.
 2. One last thing, we will go cycling on the mountain.
 What is the coverage like?
-3. Basically if you down slow on cycling, it is much safer to be in control with your bicycle.
+3. Basically if he does a lot cycling, it is much safer to be in control with your bicycle.
 This way you can make call and still be in control.
-4. color  promote  worry  prove
+4. color  promote  worry  price
 5. scheduled  ring
-6. package  long  promotion
+6. package  launch  promotional

 # 3. Speak